oarevalo/BugLogHQ/readme.txt

 * Lots of icons from the "Silk" icon set by Mark James (http://www.famfamfam.com/)
 * Thanks to Tom DeManincor for creating the SQL script for MSSQL
 * Thanks to Chuck Weidler for updating and providing the SQL scripts for Access, MS SQL Server 2000, MSSQL Server 2005
+* Thanks to WST crew at Mentor Graphics for the great suggestions and ideas to improve BugLog